polysimtools/pysimm/Examples/11_pim_adsorption/README.md

 ### Summary

-Example shows the automated setup of multiple GCMC simulations using CASSANDRA followed up by processing of the simulations results and gathering them into adsorption isotherms.
-The isotherms are build using abilities of PyIAST package, furthermore, PyIAST is used to calculate the adsorption isotherms of the 1-to-1 mixture of the gases.
+This example shows the automated setup of multiple GCMC simulations using CASSANDRA followed up by gathering simulated loadings into adsorption isotherms.
+Calculated loadings are fitted with Bernauer-Emmet-Taller (BET) adsorption model using PyIAST package.
+Furthermore, PyIAST is used to calculate the adsorption isotherm of the 1-to-1 mixture of the gases for comparison with the simulation results.

 ### Initialization

-Top of the file there are few variables that can change the behavior of the script: ```is_simulate_loadings``` will enable/disable the Monte Carlo simulations that is by far the most time-consuming part of this example.
-If MC simulations are switched off the code will use pre-calculated loadings from the ```loading_file```.
+At the top of the file there are a few variables that can be selected to change the execution of the script: ```is_simulate_loadings``` will enable/disable the Monte Carlo simulations that is by far the most time-consuming part of this example.
+If MC simulations are switched off the code will use pre-calculated gas loadings from the ```loadings_file```.
 The ```graphing``` option will switch between script saving graphics to file or to the screen or skipping the graphics step.

 ```python